VIAME/VIAME/examples/building_and_installing_viame/README.rst

 Install CMAKE
 =============

-Depending on the OS, the version of cmake you get with apt/yum/dnf is often too old to use for VIAME (you currently need at least CMake 3.11.4) so you may need to do a manual install.
-Go to the cmake website, ``https://cmake.org/download``, and download the appropriate binary distribution (for Ubuntu, this would be something like cmake-3.11.4-Linux-x86_64.sh, depending on version).
+Depending on the OS, the version of cmake you get with apt/yum/dnf is sometimes too old to use for building VIAME (you currently need at least CMake 3.11.4) so you may need to do a manual install of CMake.
+Go to the cmake website, ``https://cmake.org/download``, and download the appropriate binary distribution (for Ubuntu, this would be something like cmake-3.11.4-Linux-x86_64.sh, though newer versions will be out by the time you read this).
 Alternatively, download the source code, e.g. cmake-3.11.4.tar.gz, and build the binaries from source.
 To untar and build the source, use the following set of commands.
 Keep in mind that if you're not using version 3.11.4, you'll need to update the version number in the below to match your downloaded version.

 .. code-block:: bash